A Single Tree

 -Ps 46:10

 To live a life with sincere hearts.
 For only here can we see Him.
 To quiet our senses.
-To quiet our soul.
+To calm our soul.
 To give glory to Him with nothing more than our being.
-Beyond words, beyond actions, beyond thoughts, to be still, and know.
+Beyond words, beyond actions, beyond thoughts, to be still and know.